 Stock Trading Follows Suit

 Blockchain-focused startups are also striving to move the needle by revolutionizing the stock trading business.
 For example, they aim to streamline, automate, and secure the process of buying, selling, and trading stocks.
-There are already some developments enabling the performance of stock transactions online, and issuing both private and public bonds using Blockchain.
+Some developments already enable the performance of stock transactions online and issuing both private and public bonds using Blockchain.

 Blockchain is a technology that can disrupt the financial sector.
 However, despite all the efforts made thus far, there is still the need to transform Blockchain’s potential into real products and services generating revenue streams.
 The key to such a transformation is to collaborate and create a network of banks and non-banks supporting a universal global payment system that could transform the way transactions are executed.